padajar/padajar.github.io/_posts/2025-05-02-padajar-templates.md

 * ashamed to admit it took far too long to figure out where exactly to put this in my texlive installations. oof.
 * yes, it is based on the same orange theme as my website. however, given the thinness of the font, i’ve also made it just a _tad_ darker.

-anyways, hope this gets some mileage from some poeple!
+anyways, hope this gets some mileage from some people!